top of page

 • Instagram

-Kameron Lopreore is a distinguished lyric tenor hailing from New Orleans, Louisiana.
-Recently celebrated for his “powerful ringing top and baritenor weight,” he has made significant strides in the operatic world.
-The 2024-2025 season includes exciting debuts with Austin Opera, as B.F.
-Pinkerton in a performance of Madama ButterflyPacific Northwest Opera as The Prince in Rusalka; and Opera Louisiane, as Prince Claus in Adamo's Becoming Santa Claus.
-Elsewhere, he sings Rodolfo in La bohème with The Atlanta Opera and the Charleston Opera Theater.
-On the concert stage, Kameron performs as the tenor soloist in Handel’s Messiah with the Chattanooga Symphony Orchestra and Beethoven’s Missa Solemnis with the Boulder Philharmonic Orchestra.
-During the summer of 2025, Kameron makes a return to Santa Fe Opera to cover Rodolfo in La bohème and Duca di Mantua in Rigoletto
+The 2024-2025 season featured debuts with Austin Opera as B.F.
+Pinkerton in a performance of Madama Butterfly; The Prince in Rusalka with Pacific Northwest Opera, and Prince Claus in Adamo's Becoming Santa Claus at Opera Louisiane.
+Elsewhere, he performed Rodolfo in La bohème with The Atlanta Opera as well as the Charleston Opera Theater.
+In concert, Kameron appeared as the tenor soloist in Handel’s Messiah with the Chattanooga Symphony Orchestra and Beethoven’s Missa Solemnis with the Boulder Philharmonic Orchestra.
+During the summer of 2025, he returned to Santa Fe Opera covering Rodolfo in La bohème and Duca di Mantua in Rigoletto, and received the company's Award of Excellence

 In prior seasons with The Atlanta Opera, Kameron portrayed multiple roles, notably performing the role of Rodolfo in The Atlanta Opera’s immersive Bohème Project, across nine performances.
 Highlights include performances of Bill Watson and Lloyd the Bartender in Moravec’s, The Shining; the tenor soloist in Shapiro’s Frankenstein: The Movie Score; Mattea Borsa in Verdi’s Rigoletto; and Lysander in Britten’s A Midsummer Night’s Dream.
 Also at The Atlanta Opera, he covered the role of Pinkerton in Madama Butterfly and Froh in Tomer Zvulun’s production of Wagner’s Das Rheingold.
 His talent was further honed during his participation in the prestigious Santa Fe Opera’s young artist program during the 2021-2022 season.